 Breaking the Cycle of Victimization

 Survivors whose child sexual abuse was recorded and spread online continue to be exploited by every person who views and shares recordings of their abuse.
-Over the last five years, Project Arachnid, the Canadian Centre for Child Protection’s (C3P) platform to detect known images of child sexual abuse material (CSAM) and issue removal notices to industry, has led to the removal of six million images of CSAM, helping to break the cycle of victimization for survivors.
+Project Arachnid, the Canadian Centre for Child Protection’s (C3P) platform to detect known images of child sexual abuse material (CSAM) and issue removal notices to industry, has led to the removal of more than six million images of CSAM, helping to break the cycle of victimization for survivors.

 Trigger Warning: This video contains themes of child sexual abuse and its recording.
 All individuals depicted are actors, and this is a reflection of survivor experiences as a collective, not of any one individual.